maxhougas/arma1button/README.md

 - Missions and mods can be updated by invoking dlsupdateall.sh then dlsreinstall.sh

 ## Files
-- _AACREATEARMA.sh: Entrypoint.
+- AACREATEARMA.sh: Entrypoint.
 Will fail if your steam account uses steamguard.
 Honestly, unlikely to work.
 - armaupdate.sh: attempts to update arma3 package.
 - build.sh: discharges dockerfile.ar.* and builds server container; invokes docker build.
 - create.sh: creates the server container.
-Config and saved files may be pushed before starting.
+Config and saved games may be pushed before starting.
-- config: What they usually call server.cfg.
-Example included.
-See https://community.bistudio.com/wiki/Arma_3:_Server_Config_File
+- server.cfg: Example included.
+See [Arma3 Wiki](https://community.bistudio.com/wiki/Arma_3:_Server_Config_File)
 - creds: contains your actual Steam credentials in plaintext.
 Super-duper secure, never blind or delete this file.
 Not included.
 - dexec.sh: invokes docker exec.
 Can only take a single argument.
 - dlsvalidate.sh: discharges dlsmissing for use by reinstall.sh.
 Might not work if no mods are installed.
-- dockerfile.ar.*: used when invoking docker build (build.sh).
+- dockerfile.ar....: used when invoking docker build (build.sh).
 Will contain plaintext credentials.
 Discharged and deleted after use by build.sh.
 - listdlc: contains codes for CDLC to be used.
 - listmissions: contains idnumbers and mission names.
 - listmods: contains idnumbers and modnames.
 Mod names are arbitrary, but can only use characters froom the set `[A-Za-z0-9%._-]`.